Using Totara Learn to build a culture of learning in a government agency

 The traditional way of delivering training was face-to-face, however DoJ recognised that with the growing need to offer timely learning opportunities and meet increasing compliance needs, a blended learning approach was the only sustainable and cost-effective way forward.

 When putting together their requirements and a business case, DoJ’s HR team recognised the need for a Learning Management system (LMS) to efficiently deliver online learning and as part of a blended learning strategy.

-they needed an enterprise LMS with the range of functionality to truly manage learning activity, such as Totara Learn.
+DoJ needed an enterprise LMS with the range of functionality to truly manage their learning activity, such as Totara Learn.
 Due to the diverse needs of their target audience, the LMS had to be externally hosted to allow for anywhere, anytime access.
 Finally, it had to deliver good value for money and DoJ recognised that the lower cost of Totara Learn’s software subscription model, combined with Sprout Lab’s hosting and support costs, was highly competitive and inexpensive relative to other enterprise LMS providers.